0xCD4/Reverse-Engineering/PicoCTF/LetsDynamic.md

 ## The flag

-Wohoee!! you did it !! we can get the flag to by reading the registers.
+Wohoee!! you did it !! we can get the flag by reading the registers.

 The flag `picoCTF{dyn4m1c_4n4ly1s_1s_5up3r_us3ful_14bfa700}`